MicrosoftDocs/security/zero-trust/integrate/applications.md

 ---
-title: Applications Zero Trust integration overview
+title: Zero Trust integration for Applications overview
 description: Independent software vendors (ISVs) can integrate their solutions with Microsoft Defender for Cloud Apps to help customers adopt a Zero Trust model and keep their organizations secure. ms.date: 09/17/2021 ms.service: security